David Brand: Early political career

 After his army discharge, Brand took over the general store at Dongara.

 The incumbent Labor member for the State seat of Greenough, John Newton, was killed in action with the RAAF in 1945.
 Brand won the seat for the Liberal Party in a by-election that year, defeating Newton's brother by a narrow margin.

 In October 1949, Ross McLarty became Premier and Brand entered the Ministry as Minister for Housing, Forests and Local Government.
 From April 1950 he was Minister for Works, Water Supply and Housing, working to establish the Kwinana Oil Refinery.
 Brand would later describe this as one of his greatest achievements.
 He was also involved in the creation of other major industrial projects.

+In 1952, as minister for works, Brand and director of works Russell Dumas commissioned British town planner Gordon Stephenson to develop the first comprehensive regional plan for the Perth metropolitan area, published in 1955 as the Plan for the Metropolitan Region, Perth and Fremantle and commonly known as the Stephenson Plan.

 Premier of Western Australia (1959–1971)

 Electoral record

 After the Coalition's defeat in 1953, Brand became deputy leader of the Opposition.
 After McLarty's retirement, Brand was elected party leader on 1 March 1957.
 The Coalition was returned to power in 1959, and Brand was sworn in as Premier on 2 April.
 His administration retained office at the elections of 1962, 1965, and 1968.
 This was achieved with the assistance of the West Australian branch of the Democratic Labor Party (DLP) which split the Labor vote in some metropolitan electorates.
 The DLP was active in Western Australia between 1959 and 1974.